Constraining Dark Energy With Stacked Concave Lenses: RESULTS

 \section{RESULTS}

 The 2D stacked shear signals around the LDPs are shown in fig.\ref{fig-2d-shear}.
-The upper panel shows the original shear signals calculated with eq.(\ref{EQ-mc}), in which obvious shear residuals can be found, with $\rm{\overline{\gamma}_{1,2}=6\times10^{-4},1\times 10^{-3}}$.
-After subtracting $\rm{\overline{\gamma}_{1,2}}$ from $\rm{\gamma_{1,2}}$, a shear pattern corresponding to concave lens emerges, as shown in the lower panel of the figure.
+The upper panel shows the original shear signals calculated with eq.(\ref{EQ-mc}), in which obvious shear residuals can be found.
+We generate random points in the un-masked regions, whose number is about ten times that of the LDPs, with the mean shear signals being $\rm{{\overline{\gamma}}_{rand,1,2}\sim3.65\times10^{-4}, 8.5\times 10^{-4}}$.
+After subtracting $\rm{\gamma}_{rand,1,2}$ from $\rm{\gamma_{1,2}}$ at the corresponding positions, the shear pattern corresponding to concave lens emerges, as shown in the lower panel of the figure.
 The red lines show the length for shear $\mathrm{\gamma=0.001}$ in the figure.
 In making this figure and the rest of our studies, we remove the background galaxies with $\mathrm{\sigma_z>0.2}$ and those with significant multiple peaks in the redshift PDF to reduce the redshift contamination.
 In order to increase the number of background galaxies and improve the S/N, here we use galaxies in all fields with shear measurement.
 We have also calculated the 2D shear patterns using only fields that pass the lensing residual systematics test (shown in \S\ref{discussion}), and found similar results.
 Therefore, the rest of our calculations are simply based on the full shear catalogue.

 More quantitatively, we compare the 1D stacked lensing signals between observation and simulation.
 To estimate the stacked $\Delta\Sigma(R)$ in observation, we follow the formula (9,10) in \cite{2015PASJ...67..103N}: